apins/github-code-review/README.md

 **Nearest plans**

-1. For now configuration is saved in `localStorage` and available for copy-paste from one working place to another manually.
+1. Make configuration be synced globally and automatically (using some global storage)

-The next steps here:
+2. Expose approved/not approved files count at pull requests list.

-- make it be synced globally and automatically (using some global storage);
+3. Floating file heading panel (very useful for large files).

-- allow GitHub token to clean-up for merged releases: no needs to keep them in storage anymore.
+4. Button to reset pull request config.